Is Recovery From ADHD and Substance Use Disorder Double the Trouble?

 - “Zoning out” or the appearance that one is daydreaming

 According to the American Academy of Family Physicians, 30 to 50 percent of children diagnosed with ADHD will carry the disorder into their adult lives.
-Furthermore, adults with ADHD are far more likely to find themselves victims of drug and alcohol abuse, with some studies suggesting 50% of ADHD patients will eventually exhibit some form of a substance use disorder.
+Furthermore, adults with ADHD are far more likely to find themselves victims of drug and alcohol misuse, with some studies suggesting 50% of ADHD patients will eventually exhibit some form of a substance use disorder.

 - Drugs and alcohol might have a calming or a “slowing down” effect, making them feel more relaxed and focused